IremSl/itsc_autonomous/Weekly Assignment-2/README.md

 # C++ VARIABLES

 ---

-## C++ Fundamentals: Variable Types and Keywords

-This repository contains C++ code examples and explanations related to various topics of C++ programming, including variable types, pointers, limits, and modern C++ keywords such as `auto`, `const`, and `constexpr`.
-The code snippets in this repository cover:
+This repository contains C++ code examples and explanations for various topics related to variables, pointers, and modern C++ keywords.
+The topics include variable sizes, pointer sizes, numeric limits, and the use of `auto`, `const`, and `constexpr` keywords.The code snippets in this repository cover:

 - **Pointer Sizes**: Understanding the size of pointers for different types.
 - **Numeric Limits**: Exploring the lower and upper bounds of various numeric types.
 - **Auto Keyword**: Demonstrating the usage of the `auto` keyword for type inference.
 - **Const and Constexpr Keywords**: Explaining how `const` and `constexpr` are used to define constant variables and optimize compile-time computation.
 - **Fixed-Width Types**: Using fixed-width types like `int32_t` and `uint64_t` for guaranteed bit-width integers and floating-point types.
+-
 ---

 ### Project Structure

 This project includes: